Bogota's race against the clock to prevent healthcare collapse

-The coronavirus is coming eerily close to collapsing the healthcare system in Colombia’s capital Bogota, which saw its intensive care unit capacity drop from 50% to 30% in just 10 days.
+The coronavirus is coming eerily close to collapsing the healthcare system in Colombia’s capital Bogota, which saw its intensive care unit availability drop from 50% to 30% in just 10 days.

-Bogota Mayor Claudia Lopez said Wednesday the government had sent the first 133 ventilators that would expand the hospitals’ capacity to treat life-threatening COVID-19 cases from 771 to 901.
+Bogota Mayor Claudia Lopez said Wednesday the government had sent out the first 130 new ventilators that would expand the hospitals’ capacity to treat life-threatening COVID-19 cases from 771 to 901.

-The admission of at least 108 critical cases over the past 10 days, left the capital with 250 ICU’s.
+The admission of at least 108 critical cases over the past 10 days, left the capital with 250 ICU’s available.

 If the available ICU capacity drops to below 25%, the city hall will declare a red alert, according to the city’s Health Secretary Alejandro Gomez.
 A red alert would imply a reversal of lockdown relaxations, according to the mayor.

-Against the advice of economists and epidemiologists, the government of President Duque has been prioritizing the reactivation of the economy, which has accelerated coronavirus confections and is depleting Bogota’s healthcare capacity.
+Against the advice of economists and epidemiologists, the government of President Duque has been prioritizing the reactivation of the economy, which has accelerated coronavirus infections and is depleting Bogota’s healthcare capacity.

 Three and a half months after the National Health Institute (INS) confirmed the first coronavirus infection, Duque did not provide extra ventilators to the capital until Saturday, a day after ordering a tax-free sales day that drew massive crowds to retail stores,.